Bombing of Dresden: On the ground

 The sirens started sounding in Dresden at 21:51 (CET).
 Frederick Taylor writes that the Germans could see that a large enemy bomber formation—or what they called "ein dicker Hund" (lit: a fat dog, a "major thing")—was approaching somewhere in the east.
-At 21:39 the Reich Air Defence Leadership issued an enemy aircraft warning for Dresden, although at that point it was thought Leipzig might be the target.
-At 21:59 the Local Air Raid Leadership confirmed that the bombers were in the area of Dresden-Pirna.
+At 21:39, the Reich Air Defence Leadership issued an enemy aircraft warning for Dresden, although at that point, it was thought Leipzig might be the target.
+At 21:59, the Local Air Raid Leadership confirmed that the bombers were in the area of Dresden-Pirna.
 Taylor writes the city was largely undefended; a night fighter force of ten Messerschmitt Bf 110Gs at Klotzsche airfield was scrambled, but it took them half an hour to get into an attack position.
-At 22:03 the Local Air Raid Leadership issued the first definitive warning: "Warning!
+At 22:03, the Local Air Raid Leadership issued the first definitive warning: "Warning!
 Warning!
 Warning!
 The lead aircraft of the major enemy bomber forces have changed course and are now approaching the city area".
-Some 10,000 fled to the great open space of the Grosse Garten, the royal park of Dresden, nearly 1.5 sqmi in all.
-Here they were caught by the second raid, which started without an air-raid warning, at 1:22 a.m.
+Some 10,000 fled to the great open space of the Großer Garten, the royal park of Dresden, nearly 1.5 sqmi in all.
+Here, they were caught by the second raid, which started without an air-raid warning, at 1:22 a.m.
 At 11:30 a.m., the third wave of bombers, the two hundred and eleven American Flying Fortresses, began their attack.

 Over ninety per cent of the city centre was destroyed.

 To my left I suddenly see a woman.
 I can see her to this day and shall never forget it.
 She carries a bundle in her arms.
 It is a baby.
 She runs, she falls, and the child flies in an arc into the fire.

 Suddenly, I saw people again, right in front of me.
 They scream and gesticulate with their hands, and then—to my utter horror and amazement—I see how one after the other they simply seem to let themselves drop to the ground.
 (Today I know that these unfortunate people were the victims of lack of oxygen.)
 They fainted and then burnt to cinders.

 Insane fear grips me and from then on I repeat one simple sentence to myself continuously: "I don't want to burn to death".
 I do not know how many people I fell over.
 I know only one thing: that I must not burn.